4 Sales Funnel Problems to Avoid Before Launch: The Evil 5%

 We did end up launching (albeit a week late).
 But even still, this delay may have cost them leads and money.

-Instead of risking another missed final walkthrough, our lead funnel strategists actually filmed a short 20-min video and sent it to the client.
+Instead of risking another missed final walkthrough, our Digital Marketing Strategist actually recorded a short 20-min video walking the client through the funnel and sent it to the client.

 And this way, the client could go through the funnel walkthrough on their own schedule.